AmiRM4A/AmiRM4A/README.md

 In 2024, I aim to accomplish the following:

-- 🚀 Master PHP and Laravel framework.
+- 🚀 Master PHP and Laravel framework
-- 📂 Being employed as a developer.
+- 📂 Being employed as a developer
-- 🔍 Exploring Linux world.
+- 🔍 Exploring the Linux world

 <!-- Trophies Section -->
 ## ⚡ Activity